 *Please note that a preference may be given to those associations that have not previously received funds.

-A critical component of any grant project is the community involvement and benefit.
-All residents of the community must be notified of the opportunity to apply for a grant and provided a chance to propose and comment on project ideas.
-Applicants should carefully plan out and document how the community is going to be involved in the selection of a project as well as the execution.
+It is important to have community involvement early on and throughout the project process.
+All residents of the community must be notified of the opportunity to apply for a grant, provided a chance to propose and comment on project ideas, and be included in the final selection of the project.
+Applicants should plan out and document how the community is going to be involved in the selection of a project as well as the execution.
 Grant projects can provide an opportunity for hands on involvement from residents, such as planting trees or creating elements of an art project.

 One application must be submitted per project.
 Materials will not be returned.